nathvnt/ipfluxio-linux/DOCUMENTATION.md

 ---

-After installation, network traffic data logs are configurations can be found at the following locations on your host machine:
+After installation, network traffic data logs and configuration files can be found at the following locations on your host machine:

 ---
 ### Linux Data Storage Paths